TCP Code – update and next steps

 Next steps

-The table below outlines the proposed key steps and associated timeframes for further code development.
+The table below outlines the key steps and associated timeframes for further code development.
 It was developed with input from key stakeholders, with further input sought through the Review Committee (RC).

 Full details, including the rationale for the proposed approach, are included in the 28 February 2024 correspondence to the RC, available here.